lposs/fretes/README.md

 You will need ForgeRock Docker images.
 You can build these using the Dockerfiles in https://stash.forgerock.org/projects/DOCKER/repos/docker/browse

-Note that you need a ForgeRock.org community account to view stash.

 If you push these images to your own registry you will need to modify the image: tag in the manifests.

 # Samples:

-am-idm-dj - example that shows how to run OpenAM, OpenDJ  and OpenIDM using persistent volumes.
+frstack - example that shows how to run OpenAM, OpenDJ, OpenIG and OpenIDM using persistent volumes.
 This is the most recent work - so start here.
 Please see the README notes in that folder